RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 * random forests with feature selection, top of the leaderboard going past Chun Fu presumably using lightGBM at 0.7205 (MASE 0.6881, 17 September)
 * tried out XGBoost - very slow, poor performance, and lots of hyperparameter tuning needed
 * more feature selection and set Building 4 equal to 1 kW (MASE 0.6625, 17 September)
-* tuned the start months for the buildings (MASE 0.6528, 20 September)
+* tuned the start months for the buildings (MASE 0.6528, 20 September).
+This remained better than any other forecast on the leaderboard for Phase 1.
+The closest forecasts were Nils Einecke (and Steffen Limmer) "Nasty II" 0.6589 on 30 September and Dong Minhui "Sub16" 0.6580 on 13 October.
 * Used median forecasting with <a href="https://cran.r-project.org/web/packages/quantregForest/index.html">quantregForest</a> (MASE 0.6474, 27 September)
 * A lot of playing with various quantiles which was completely invalid but fun, while learning how to use Gurobi (MASE 0.6404, 27 September)
-* Added in BOM solar data, no cheating with quantiles (MASE 0.6320, 10 October)
+* Added in BOM solar data, no cheating with quantiles (MASE 0.6320, 10 October) - so that is down from 0.6474

 ### Summary of phase 1 forecasting MASE tuning against individual time series
 * 13 October - phase 1 (October 2020) individual time series became available
 * The "mase_calculator.R" provided uses the MASE function from the <a href="https://cran.r-project.org/web/packages/greybox/index.html">greybox R package.</a> It's equivalent to MAE divided by a scaling factor, so I calculated the scaling factors for each of the 12 time series.
 * added cloud cover +/- 3 hours (MASE 0.6243, 16 October)
 * solar data from beginning of 2020 instead of from day 142 (MASE 0.6063, 17 October)
-* selected start month (0-8) for each building series (from 2020), added all possible weather variables, set Building 5 equal to 19 kW (MASE 0.5685, 18 October)
+* selected start month (0-8) for each of 4 building series (from 2020), added all possible weather variables, set Building 5 equal to 19 kW (MASE 0.5685, 18 October)
 * fixed up Solar5 data by filtering (MASE 0.5387, 24 October)
 * noticed that forecasting Solar0 and Solar5 as linear combinations of the other Solar variables was working better than my actual Solar0/5 prediction
 * noticed that some pairs of solar series were much more highly correlated than other pairs, and buildings 3/6 were also highly correlated